Business Talk

 Disclaimer:

-A. The background music used in this video is the property of its respective developer and is protected by Copyright.
-Although it is a free version, Business Talk, Global Management Consultancy and Deepak Bhatt do not hold the rights to this music.
+1. The background music incorporated in this video is the intellectual property of its respective developer and is protected under applicable copyright laws.
+Notwithstanding that it is a free-to-use version, Business Talk, Global Management Consultancy, and Deepak Bhatt do not own, and expressly do not claim, any rights, title, or interest in or to this music.

 Disclaimer